 Overall Book reformatted for Pressbooks.
 Chapters were moved, combined, or separated.
 Sub-chapters were moved, combined, or separated, with some new sub-chapters added.
 Latex code updated throughout.
 Moved learning objectives from beginning of each chapter to appropriate sub-chapter Revised and updated learning objectives at the start of every sub-chapter.
 Revised and updated chapter and sub-chapter titles throughout.
-Revised, rewrote, and updated content throughout.
 Added instructions for using Excel throughout.
 Replaced all by-hand and graphing calculator solutions with Excel calculations and solutions.
 Added additional images and videos.
 End matter from each chapter was removed, except for exercises sub-chapter.
 Reformatted and renumbered exercises in exercise sub-chapters, with unnecessary exercises removed.
 Removed appendices.
-Removed collaborative exercises.
 Removed statistics lab activities from the end of each chapter.
 Added chapter on multiple regression.
-Chapter 1: Sampling and Data Added definition of cumulative frequency and added cumulative frequency to example.
+Chapter 1: Sampling and Data • Added definition of cumulative frequency and added cumulative frequency to example.
 Chapter 2: Descriptive Statistics Removed sub-chapters on stem-and-leaf plots and box plots.
 Changed order of sub-chapters.
 Removed some examples and exercises.
 Added content on range.
 Removed formulas for finding percentiles manually.
 Changed the interpretation of percentiles and quartiles to "strictly less than".
 Added an example to calculate multiple modes in Excel.
 Removed the content on the law of large numbers and the mean.
-Removed content on grouped standard deviation.
 Removed content on sampling variability of a statistic.
 Removed the explanation of the manual calculation of the standard deviation.

-Replaced sub-chapters on independent and mutually exclusive events and two basic rules of probability with separate sub-chapters for the complement rule, the addition rule, conditional probability, and joint probabilities. • Changed order of the sub-chapters. • Added examples about sample space, outcomes, events, and probability. • Added content about different approaches to probability.
-Chapter 3: • Moved content about complement, or, conditional, and joint probabilities to Probability separate sub-chapters. • Moved content on mutually exclusive and independent events to sub-chapters on the addition rule and conditional probability, respectively.
+Chapter 3: Probability Replaced sub-chapters on independent and mutually exclusive events and two basic rules of probability with separate sub-chapters for the complement rule, the addition rule, conditional probability, and joint probabilities.
+Changed order of the sub-chapters.
+Added examples about sample space, outcomes, events, and probability.
+Added content about different approaches to probability.
+Moved content about complement, or, conditional, and joint probabilities to separate sub-chapters.
+Moved content on mutually exclusive and independent events to sub-chapters on the addition rule and conditional probability, respectively.
 Added image illustrating the complement.
-Added examples on using the complement.
 Added content on repeated trial experiments.
-Removed sub-chapter on trees and Venn diagrams. • Removed sub-chapters on geometric and hypergeometric distributions.
+Removed sub-chapter on trees and Venn diagrams.
+Chapter 4: Discrete Random Variables Removed sub-chapters on geometric and hypergeometric distributions.
 Removed some examples and exercises.
-Chapter 4: • Updated the definition of binomial experiment.
-Discrete • Removed the probability distribution notation.
-Random Added content about the mean and standard deviation of a Poisson distribution.
-Variables Added additional examples and exercises for calculating binomial and Poisson probabilities.
-Combined chapters on Continuous Random Variables and the Normal Distribution.
-Chapter 5: • Removed sub-chapters on the uniform and exponential distributions.
-Continuous • Removed the probability distribution notation. • Removed references to probability density function.
-Random • Moved the content on the Empirical rule to a different sub-chapter.
-Variables and Removed references to the standard normal distribution table. the Normal • Removed some examples and exercises.
-Distribution • Added additional examples and exercises for calculating normal probabilities. · Added images of the normal distribution.
-Removed sub-chapter on the central limit theorem for sums.
-Added new sub-chapter on the sampling distribution of the sample proportion. • Moved content about distribution of the sample proportion from another chapter.
-Added content about binomial distribution for the distribution of the sample Chapter 6: The proportion.
-Central Limit Updated notation for mean and standard deviation of the sample mean.
-Theorem and • Rewrote the description of the sampling distribution of the sample means and the Sampling central limit theorem.
-Distributions • Removed some examples and exercises.
-Added additional examples and exercises for the sampling distributions. • Removed sub-chapter on using the central limit theorem.
+Updated the definition of binomial experiment.
+Removed the probability distribution notation.
+Added content about the mean and standard deviation of a Poisson distribution.
+Added additional examples and exercises for calculating binomial and Poisson probabilities.
+Chapter 5: Continuous Random Variables and the Normal Distribution Combined chapters on Continuous Random Variables and the Normal Distribution.
+Removed sub-chapters on the uniform and exponential distributions.
+Removed the probability distribution notation.
+Removed references to probability density function.
+Moved the content on the Empirical rule to a different sub-chapter.
+Removed references to the standard normal distribution table.
+Removed some examples and exercises.
+Added additional examples and exercises for calculating normal probabilities.
+Added images of the normal distribution.
+Chapter 6: The Central Limit Theorem and Sampling Distributions Removed sub-chapter on the central limit theorem for sums.
+Added new sub-chapter on the sampling distribution of the sample proportion.
+Moved content about distribution of the sample proportion from another chapter.
+Added content about binomial distribution for the distribution of the sample proportion.
+Updated notation for mean and standard deviation of the sample mean.
+Rewrote the description of the sampling distribution of the sample means and the central limit theorem.
+Removed some examples and exercises.
+Added additional examples and exercises for the sampling distributions.
+Removed sub-chapter on using the central limit theorem.
 Changed the notation for sample proportion.